KQM-git/TCL/characters/anemo/kazuha.md

 ### **Yamaarashi Tailwind**

 The **Autumn Whirlwind** field created by **Kazuha Slash** has the following effects:
-* Increases Kaedehara Kazuha's own Elemental Mastery by 200.
+* Increases Kaedehara Kazuha's own Elemental Mastery by 200 for its duration.
 * Increases the Elemental Mastery of characters within the field by 200.

 The Elemental Mastery-increasing effects of this Constellation do not stack.